-This was not individual control, the individual flashes were not metered, but the quench was simultaneous control.
-The flashes could be set to different manual power levels.
+This was not individual control, the individual flashes were not metered, but for TTL, the quench was simultaneous control.

 Film surface reflection does not work for digital (anti-aliasing filter), so the D-TTL camera meters a hot shoe preflash reflection from the front of the closed shutter surface (which was painted light gray) after the mirror was raised, but before shutter opens.
 Hot shoe flash power level was preset from preflash calculations.
 There was no quenching, and no provision for off camera remote TTL, and no provision for multiple TTL flashes, and no FV Lock.
 It was a first try for digital flash.

 C) iTTL - Beginning in 2003, with D2H and D70 with SB-800, and up until the newest recent current models (This even includes the one F6 film camera).
 The iTTL flashes are SB-300, SB-400, SB-600, SB-700, SB-800, SB-900, SB-910 and SB-R200 (as of today, 2013).
 There are also several third party flashes compatible with the Nikon iTTL interface (and a handful compatible with the wireless Commander Remote mode).
 The iTTL metering is done by the camera system, and the flash simply has to accept the proper power level command.